Inflect logo

 Pilar offers a favorable environment for energy-intensive computing due to its location near major industrial zones.

-• Average Cost Of Power: $0.07/kWh, as of September 2025.
-This competitive industrial rate is based on a power mix comprised of approximately 65% fossil fuels, 30% renewables, and 5% nuclear energy.
-These rates provide a predictable cost structure for large-scale deployments.
+Average Cost Of Power: Industrial electricity is $0.07/kWh as of January 2026.
+This competitive rate is based on a power mix comprised of approximately 65% fossil fuels, 30% renewables, and 5% nuclear energy.
+These rates provide a predictable cost structure for large-scale deployments compared to dense urban centers.

-• Power Grid Reliability: The local grid is well-engineered to support the Pilar Industrial Park, utilizing redundant substation configurations to maintain uptime.
-This infrastructure is resilient and handles heavy industrial and digital loads.
+Power Grid Reliability: The local grid is well-engineered to support the Pilar Industrial Park, utilizing redundant substation configurations to maintain uptime.
+This infrastructure is resilient and handles heavy industrial and digital loads with consistent stability.

 Market Access, Business & Tax Climate